fastapi-mvc/fastapi-mvc/docs/index.rst

 --------------

-Create and develop production grade `FastAPI <https://fastapi.tiangolo.com/>`__ projects, core features:
+Fastapi-mvc is a developer productivity tool for `FastAPI <https://fastapi.tiangolo.com/>`__ web framework.
+It is designed to make programming FastAPI applications easier by making assumptions about what every developer needs to get started.
+It allows you to write less code while accomplishing more.
+Core features:

-* Based on MVC architectural pattern
+* Generated project Based on MVC architectural pattern
 * WSGI + ASGI production server
 * Generated project comes with docstrings and 99% unit tests coverage
 * Kubernetes deployment with Redis HA cluster